Pulisic, Giroud score as Chelsea rallies to beat Villa 2-1 - WHIZ News

+BIRMINGHAM, England (AP) — Healthy enough to make his first appearance in nearly six months, Christian Pulisic sparked Chelsea to a comeback victory.

-BIRMINGHAM, England (AP) — Christian Pulisic scored soon after coming off the bench and Olivier Giroud added another goal two minutes later as Chelsea rallied to beat Aston Villa 2-1 and strengthen its hold on fourth place in the Premier League on Sunday.
+The 21-year-old American returned from an adductor muscle injury and scored the tying goal five minutes after entering in the second half.
+Olivier Giroud put Chelsea ahead two minutes later in a 2-1 win over Aston Villa 2-1 on Sunday that strengthened the Blues’ hold on fourth place in the Premier League.

-Pulisic entered in the 55th minute for his first appearance for Chelsea since Jan.
-1 and the United States winger netted within five minutes, lunging forward to convert the ball in off the crossbar from close range.
+Pulisic entered in the 55th minute for his first match since Jan.
+1. Chelsea switched flanks following a throw-in, and César Azpilicueta crossed back as Pulisic sprinted in and redirected the ball in off the crossbar from 3 meters (yards).

-Cesar Azpilicueta provided that cross for Pulisic and the right back popped up on the left to set up Giroud for the second, with the striker swiveling and sending a deflected shot into the net from 10 meters.
+“I don’t think I actually hit it perfect with my left,” Pulisic said.
+“Luckily I got enough on it just to steer it it on target.”

+Pulisic had returned to his home in Hershey, Pennsylvania, during part of the pandemic-caused break between mid-March and last week.

 Chelsea had enjoyed most of the possession in a one-sided game at an empty Villa Park, yet fell behind in the 43rd minute when Villa defender Kortney Hause scored at the second attempt, following a cross into the penalty area, for his first Premier League goal.